gideonibemerejr/js-for-designers/README.md

 # JS for Designers

+## Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)!
+Big shout out to them.

+Each project is a separate lesson on an important javascript fundamental when coding and designing the front-end of a web application.

 ## Getting Started: Development